-To assist UK organisations with benefiting from the efficiencies of digital thread, the Centre for Modelling & Simulation (CFMS), a neutral, independent, nor-for-profit (NFP), is holding an educational event that shares best practice examples for developing a digital thread framework which are in use across industry.
+To assist UK organisations with benefiting from the efficiencies of digital thread, the Centre for Modelling & Simulation (CFMS), a neutral, independent, not-for-profit (NFP), is holding an educational event that shares best practice examples for developing a digital thread framework which are in use across industry.
 The event will consist of selected industry end users and academics presenting industry examples/use cases across high value design sectors; aerospace, automotive, energy and advanced engineering.
-Speakers include ADS, Airbus, GKN, Rolls-Royce, RS Components, and The Virtual Engineering Centre (VEC).
+Speakers include ADS, Airbus, GKN, Rolls-Royce, and The Virtual Engineering Centre (VEC).

 Through a series of presentations and demonstrations, event delegates will learn about:

 Digital thread as a concept and framework, efficiencies achieved when applied to product lifecycle, design and manufacturing processes.

 Best practice in developing a digital thread framework.